sogilis/objectmother-builder-kotlin/README.md

 ## Further explorations

 * Is it possible with Kotlin 2, to extend any companion ?
 If yes, it may reduce the amount of generic code to write with many solutions.
+* https://github.com/yujinyan/faktory with its usage of KProperty in `Factory.make()`